 He was composer-in-residence with the Centre for Fine Arts of Brussels in 2002-2003 and with the Carinthischer Sommer 2004 (Austria).
 Benoît Mernier wrote the compulsory work for singing session of the Queen Elisabeth International Music Competion in 2004.
 In 2008, he was artist-in-residence with the Festival de Wallonie where is first piano concerto is created by the Liège Philharmonic Orchestra conducted by Pascal Rophé and Cédric Tiberghien as soloist.

 He has been awarded a commission jointly by The Koussevitzky Music Foundation and by the Pro Arte Quartet to compose a new work whose first performance took place in March 2014.
-The work will be recorded in May 2015.
+The work was recorded in May 2015.

 The premiere of his new violin concerto composed for Lorenzo Gatto and the National Orchestra of Belgium conducted by Andrey Boreyko took place in February 2015.
 That work is commissioned by the National Orchestra of Belgium to commemorate the First World War.